A Global Digital Divide Network Cell Info Report

 The abovementioned hundreds of billions of data points includes billions of bad signal readings, where mobile phone users have either no signal or such poor coverage that they likely can’t even make a phone call.
 M2Catalyst makes these bad signal readings available for free to the respective Mobile Network Operators (MNOs) upon their request.

-Most mobile performance studies focus on network speed.
+Most mobile performance studies focused on network speed.
 At M2Catalyst, we take a broader and more comprehensive approach.
 Using our proprietary methodology, M2Catalyst provides a fresh look at the mobile market, determining where the world’s population does not have mobile broadband (4G/5G) access, right down to the small communities in every country.

 M2Catalyst Digital Divide Rankings